Licone7/Leclair-Engine/README.md

 From the French word "L'éclair", meaning "lightning bolt" or "flash"

 Welcome!
-L'éclair Engine is a WIP game engine focused on providing an easy to use, yet powerful method of creating beautiful games.
+Leclair Engine is a WIP game engine focused on providing an easy to use, yet powerful method of creating beautiful games.
 As the engine isn't finished, contributing is much wanted!

 ## Contributing